Volunteering in Timor-Leste

 About Timor-Leste

-Colonised by Portugal in the 16th century, and later occupied by Indonesia in 1975, Timor-Leste has a fascinating history and cultural heritage.
+Colonised by Portugal in the 16th century and later occupied by Indonesia in 1975, Timor-Leste has a diverse history and cultural heritage.
 In 2002 it became the first new sovereign state of the 21st century, with the decade-long struggle for independence creating numerous development challenges for this young nation.

 Since independence Timor-Leste has taken great strides towards economic development and continues to tackle social, political and economic challenges.
 Human development indicators continue to improve, but 30% of the 1.3 million citizens still lives on less than US$1.90 a day.